Ladder99/ladder99/services/diode/README.md

 ## Installing

 Install OpenJDK 8 - this is a free alternative to Oracle's JDK.

-Add this to your ~/.zshrc file and restart the terminal -
+Then add this to your ~/.zshrc file and restart the terminal -

     export JAVA_HOME=$(/usr/libexec/java_home)

-Install JCE for security (otherwise tries to do automatically for Java15) - [Java-8 JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
-Unzip the JCE and place the jars in $JAVA_HOME/jre/lib/security - e.g.
+Install JCE for security (otherwise tries to do automatically for JDK 15) - [Java-8 JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+Unzip the JCE and place the jars in $JAVA_HOME/jre/lib/security -

     cd ~/Desktop/UnlimitedJCEPolicyJDK8 && \
     sudo cp *.jar $JAVA_HOME/jre/lib/security

-Install Gradle 2.8 - this is a Java builder
+Install Gradle 2.8 - this is a Java builder.
+Unzip it and put the folder somewhere and add the path to your ~/.zshrc like so and restart the terminal -

-    export PATH="/Users/bburns/apps/gradle-2.8/bin:$PATH"
+    export PATH="~/gradle-2.8/bin:$PATH"

 Then edit your `/etc/hosts` with `sudo nano /etc/hosts`, and add the line:

     127.0.0.1 rabbitred rabbitblack nodered

-(can this all be done in a docker-compose setup?)
+(can all this be done in a docker-compose setup?)

 ## Starting the RabbitMQ queues

-Bring up the RabbitMQ queues -
+Bring up the RabbitMQ queues via docker-compose -

     just rabbit